check-spelling/check-spelling-docs/Breaking-change:-Dropping-support-for-on:-schedule.md

-# Breaking change: Dropping `on: schedule` support
+# Breaking change: Dropping support for `on: schedule`

 ## History